 My Father, The Transsexual

-This was written several years ago, but began an ongoing discussion I'll never forget (just check out the comment section if you don't believe me).
+Please note: This was written several years ago, but began an ongoing discussion I'll never forget (before transgender and transsexualism became a high profile topic).

 My parents were married 18 years.
 Several of those years my mom was a die-hard housewife to the core, even when it meant accepting my father's cross-dressing.
 She was a traditional woman in that, 'once you marry, you marry for life'.
 Our life wasn't traditional though.